 I have two 4′ x 8′ tables on saw horses to adjust the height.
 I usually spread out my materials on one table and work on the other one.
 But I wish I had a couch so I could take some breaks from being on my feet all day…

 What is your favorite storage tip for your felting supplies?

-Plastic box with a lid, or a glass mason jar with a lid (to keep moths away)
+Plastic box with a lid, or a glass mason jar with a lid (to keep moths away).

 Are there indispensable tools and materials in your studio?
 How do they improve your work?
 Are there any that might surprise us?

 I call my sprinkler my best friend.
 It is a hand size rubber ball with a little shower head, a perfect tool to wet the felt.
-I also love the good old spinner (every grandma had it before the age of the washing machines).
+I also love the good old spinner (every grandma had one before the age of the washing machines).
 It is like a large electric salad spinner; it helps to remove the water at the end of the felting process, so the felt will dry faster.